 The GDPR imposes strict rules on the transfer of personal data out of the European Union to the United States and other jurisdictions that have not been deemed to offer "adequate" privacy protections.
 The Privacy Shield program had been a valid mechanism for transfers of personal data to the United States.
 However, in July 2020, the Court of Justice of the EU, or the CJEU, in Case C-311/18 (Data Protection Commissioner v Facebook Ireland and Maximillian Schrems or Schrems II) invalidated the Privacy Shield Framework, or the Privacy Shield, as a means for legitimating the transfer of personal data from the EU to the U.S., on the grounds that the Privacy Shield failed to offer adequate protections to EU personal data transferred to the U.S. We have in the past relied on various transfer safeguards, including the Privacy Shield, to legitimize data transfers from the EU to the U.S. The CJEU, in the same decision, deemed that the Standard Contractual Clauses, or SCCs, remain valid.
 However, the CJEU ruled that transfers made pursuant to the SCCs need to be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, and required businesses to assess whether supplementary measures that provide privacy protections additional to those provided under SCCs need to be implemented to ensure an essentially equivalent level of data protection to that afforded in the EU.
 Subsequent guidance published by the European Data Protection Board, or EDPB, in June 2021 described what such supplementary measures must be, and stated that businesses should avoid or cease transfers of personal data if, in the absence of supplementary measures, equivalent protections cannot be afforded.
 In June 2021, the European Commission published new versions of the SCCs, which provide further details regarding the transfer assessments that the parties are required to conduct when implementing the new SCCs.
-The new SCCs must be used for relevant new data transfers from September 27, 2021; existing SCCs ar been reached.
+The new SCCs must be used for relevant new data transfers from September 27, 2021; existing SCCs arrangements must be migrated to the new SCCs by December 27, 2022.
+Most recently, on March 25, 2022, EU Commission and the US White House announced that an agreement on Privacy Shield 2.0 has been reached and in October 2022, US President Joe Biden signed an Executive Order to implement the new framework.
+The new framework is designed to address the deficiencies that led to the invalidation of the original Privacy Shield.
 However, it is too soon to tell how the future of Privacy Shield 2.0 will evolve and what impact it will have on our cross-border activities.